TeacherTalley/search_project_students/Search_Project.md

 * B+ Trees
 * Others you find on the Internet

-Your team will design an experiment to compare the five different ADT's performance on three operations (insert, search, and delete) using three different data set sizes (ten thousand items, one million items and ten million items).
+Your team will design an experiment to compare the five different ADT's performance on three operations (insert, search, and delete) using three different data set sizes (ten thousand items, one million items and ten million items).  **You may NOT use AI to generate your experiment driver (and I will know if you do).**

 For each data set, your driver program will need to perform the following for each ADT.
 * insert: Read in the random values, convert to integer and insert into the ADT.
 Report the total time for the inserts, the number of values successfully inserted, and the number of values that were not inserted.